Galmed Pharmaceuticals (NASDAQ:GLMD) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Galmed Pharmaceuticals (NASDAQ:GLMD – Free Report) in a research report report published on Saturday morning.
-The brokerage issued a sell rating on the biopharmaceutical company’s stock.
+StockNews.com initiated coverage on shares of Galmed Pharmaceuticals (NASDAQ:GLMD – Free Report) in a research report report published on Sunday.
+The firm issued a sell rating on the biopharmaceutical company’s stock.

 Galmed Pharmaceuticals Stock Performance

-Several large investors have recently added to or reduced their stakes in GLMD.
-Millennium Management LLC increased its position in Galmed Pharmaceuticals by 372.3% during the 2nd quarter.
-Millennium Management LLC now owns 50,748 shares of the biopharmaceutical company’s stock worth $35,000 after purchasing an additional 40,003 shares during the period.
-Cambridge Investment Research Advisors Inc. acquired a new position in Galmed Pharmaceuticals during the first quarter worth $42,000.
-Raymond James Financial Services Advisors Inc. raised its position in Galmed Pharmaceuticals by 158.9% in the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 63,310 shares of the biopharmaceutical company’s stock worth $101,000 after acquiring an additional 38,856 shares in the last quarter.
-Finally, Walleye Capital LLC acquired a new stake in Galmed Pharmaceuticals in the third quarter valued at $155,000.
-20.89% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of the stock.
+Cambridge Investment Research Advisors Inc. purchased a new stake in shares of Galmed Pharmaceuticals during the 1st quarter valued at about $42,000.
+Millennium Management LLC raised its position in shares of Galmed Pharmaceuticals by 372.3% during the 2nd quarter.
+Millennium Management LLC now owns 50,748 shares of the biopharmaceutical company’s stock valued at $35,000 after buying an additional 40,003 shares in the last quarter.
+Raymond James Financial Services Advisors Inc. raised its position in shares of Galmed Pharmaceuticals by 158.9% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 63,310 shares of the biopharmaceutical company’s stock valued at $101,000 after buying an additional 38,856 shares in the last quarter.
+Finally, Walleye Capital LLC purchased a new stake in shares of Galmed Pharmaceuticals during the 3rd quarter valued at about $155,000.
+Hedge funds and other institutional investors own 20.89% of the company’s stock.

 Galmed Pharmaceuticals Company Profile